AlanHee/helloworld/README.md

 A bash script for quickly to config termux or linux.

-- Beatty. ever each file's code size less 25 line
+- Beatty: ever each file's code size less 25 line.
-- Usefully.
+- Usefully: More then 50 script shell.
-- Easily.
+- Easily: Just run in `show-menu.sh` or just `sm`

 ### Install